 Once the use case(s) has been defined, banks can explore the following two options:

 Banks can partner with existing metaverse platforms, such as The Sandbox, Decentraland, Axie Infinity, etc., to host their virtual branch.

 The platform you use for your virtual bank will largely affect the experience your customers can expect from your brand.
 To create a truly limitless virtual banking experience, factors such as transparency, high managing traffic, decentralization, qualitative immersive experiences, etc., must be carefully considered.

 The Sandbox and Decentraland are two platforms that currently host virtual branches of HSBC and JP Morgan, respectively.

-Once you’ve settled on a platform of your choice, you need to buy space for your bank’s virtual branch, adding all the required experience elements in that land.
+Once you’ve settled on a platform of your choice, you need to buy space for your bank’s virtual branch.
+Then add all the required experience elements into that virtual bank platform.
 To truly enable your customers to enjoy a 3-D interaction, you must create a digital twin of your bank’s branch.
 To achieve this, banks may have to invest in hiring skills such as user experience designers, software engineers, cloud architects, etc.

 If you’re not keen on navigating the complexities of existing metaverse platforms, you can build your own metaverse platform.
 The Metaverse Experts at Accubits will create a tailored platform that allows you to efficiently reach large audiences worldwide.

 Related Article: How to launch an online store in the metaverse?

 Owning your personal metaverse space allows you to customize the features and experiences for your customers.
 You can experiment with seemingly endless experiences and dictate the terms of service.